 Mobilizers: Skillful in building organizational capacity to execute strategies

-Fund Managers: Experts at resource allocation and portfolio analysis
+Fund Managers: Experts in resource allocation and portfolio analysis

 What’s interesting about these archetypes is how unique, disconnected, yet vital, each of their qualities are.
 It seemed to me that finding a Chief Strategy Officer who encapsulates all of these qualities is kind of like finding a unicorn in your backyard.